GLOBAL MARKETS-World shares edge up after BOJ move, but data weighs

 By Ryan Vlastelica

-NEW YORK, Feb 18 (Reuters) - Stock markets around the world edged higher on Tuesday following a fresh round of stimulus from the Bank of Japan, though gains were limited by some tepid data following a recent rally.
+NEW YORK, Feb 18 (Reuters) - Stock markets around the world edged higher in volatile trading on Tuesday following a fresh round of stimulus from the Bank of Japan, though gains were limited by some tepid data following a recent rally.

 The Bank of Japan maintained its expansionary monetary policy, extending special loan programs to help buoy economic growth.
-Japanese shares jumped 3.1 percent, but other markets in Asia were flat after China’s central bank acted to rein in lending and Australia’s central bank made hawkish comments about interest rates.
+The news lifted Japanese shares 3.1 percent, but the rest of Asia was flat following action to rein in lending in China and hawkish rate-rise comments in Australia.

-Also in the United States, the National Association of Home Builders reported its index on homebuilder confidence fell in February to 46, indicating that a majority of builders see market conditions as poor, following similarly weak reads last week on retail sales and the labor market.

-Investors have been looking to economic data to justify the recent advance in equities, which has taken the S&P 500 back near record levels even as the U.S. Federal Reserve has twice trimmed its stimulus program.
-The Fed’s publication on Wednesday of the minutes of its latest meeting will be scoured by market participants for confirmation that the slowing will continue at a steady pace.
+Investors have been looking to economic data to justify the recent advance in equities, which has taken the S&P 500 back near record levels despite the U.S. Federal Reserve trimming its stimulus program in each of the past two months.
+The Fed will publish the minutes of its latest meeting on Wednesday, and market participants will scour the information for confirmation that the slowing will continue at a steady pace.

 “We’re getting overbought in the short-term, so it wouldn’t be surprising to see a pause in stocks, especially since some of the data has been lukewarm,” Kaufman said.

-In Europe, the pan-European FTSEurofirst 300 index closed with very slight gains.
-German Bund futures rose 0.2 percent, while Greek bond yields hovered around their lowest level since the country’s debt restructuring as international lenders said they would return to Athens this week to assess the delivery of economic reforms.
+The FTSEurofirst 300 fell 0.4 percent after rising in eight of the last nine sessions.
+German Bund futures rose 0.1 percent, while Greek bond yields hovered around their lowest since the country’s debt restructuring as international lenders said they would return to Athens this week to assess the delivery of economic reforms.

-The big loser from the BoJ action and subsequent bank-led Nikkei rally was the yen, which lost ground against all its major currency peers, with the dollar gaining 0.4 percent.
+The big loser from the BoJ action and subsequent bank-led Nikkei rally was the yen, which lost ground against all of its major currency peers, with the dollar gaining 0.3 percent.

-The Japanese action helped “reverse the recent dollar/yen bear trend,” said Tom Levinson, currency strategist at ING, adding that he thought 102.85/95 yen resistance would hold for now.
+The Japanese action had helped “reverse the recent dollar/yen bear trend” said Tom Levinson, currency strategist at ING, adding he thought 102.85/95 yen resistance would hold for now.

-The U.S. dollar index, which measures the greenback against a basket of six currencies, fell 0.2 percent, while the euro rose 0.8 percent against the yen to post a new February high.
+The U.S. dollar index fell 0.2 percent against a basket of currencies, while the euro rose 1.1 against the yen to post a new February high.

-After initially weathering a bout of profit-taking, gold slid from a near 3-1/2-month peak, shedding 0.5 percent.
+After initially weathering a bout of profit-taking, gold slid away from its near 3-1/2-month peak to fall 0.5 percent.

-U.S. crude futures jumped 1.6 percent, boosted by robust demand for heating fuel, as well as a weaker dollar and supply disruptions in Libya.
-Brent crude rose 0.8 percent, topping $110 a barrel.
+U.S. crude futures jumped 1.1 percent, boosted by robust demand for heating fuel, as well as a weaker dollar and supply disruptions in Libya.
+Brent crude rose 0.4 percent, nearing $110 a barrel.